RuijieChen-123/Convert_climate_variable_to_VRE_generation/README.md

+Code used to temporally downscale daily climate projections and convert to VRE generations (corresponding to a manuscript submitted to Scientific Data).

 read_WFDE5_data.m and read_WFDE5_data_adding_pressure.m are used to read 5 meteorological variables from WFDE5 dataset.

 downscale.m is used to read ISIMIP projections temporally downscale daily meteorological variables.